Learn more about the Semitic language of Arabic, including where it is spoken and the history of the language.

 The Arabic Alphabet

 The Arabic alphabet is one of the first things language learners will attempt to tackle in their quest to learn to speak and write Arabic.
-While the characters may be unfamiliar, there are only 28 letters or characters in the Arabic alphabet.
+While they may be unfamiliar, there are only 28 letters or characters in the Arabic alphabet.
 One of the trickier parts of learning the alphabet, however, is that these letters may change form depending upon their placement in the word.
 Generally, each letter in Arabic has four forms depending on the position of the letter in the word: final form, medial form, initial form, and detached form.

 THE ARABIC WRITING SYSTEM